 G-Past - G-Past, L.L.C., a Delaware limited liability company.

-G-Past B Member Interest - the B Interest issued by G-Past to Enron Communications and to be assigned to the Company pursuant to the Assignment.
+G-Past B Member Interest - the Class B Membership Member Interest issued by G-Past to Enron Communications and to be assigned to the Company pursuant to the Assignment.

-G-Past L.L.C.
-Agreement - the Limited Liability Company Agreement of G-Past, dated the date hereof and executed by Enron Communications and the Company.
+G-Past, L.L.C.
+Agreement - the Amended and Restated Limited Liability Company Agreement of G-Past, dated the date hereof and executed by Enron Communications and the Company.

 Governmental Authority (or Governmental) - a federal, state, local or foreign governmental authority; a state, province, commonwealth, territory or district thereof; a county or parish; a city, town, township, village or other municipality; a district, ward or other subdivision of any of the foregoing; any executive, legislative or other governing body of any of the foregoing; any agency, authority, board, department, system, service, office, commission, committee, council or other administrative body of any of the foregoing; any court or other judicial body; and any officer, official or other representative of any of the foregoing.